nikhilCad/real-time-chatroom/README.md

 UploadThing -> Big data server, for file uploads, upto 2GB overall

-Axios -> Axios is a promise-based HTTP library that lets developers make requests to either their own or a third-party server to fetch data
+Axios -> Axios is a promise-based HTTP library that lets developers make requests to either their own or a third-party server to fetch data -> Used for CRUD operations

 Zustand -> Global state management